FS > M.A.Y.B.E.

 • If you have a list of people as well, review those people.
 See if you can metaphorically step into their shoes and experience the current events in your life as they would.
 What would they say, and do?

-• Ask yourself how you can respect those thoughts, themes, and ideals, and live them, during this difficult time.
+• Ask yourself how you can respect those thoughts, themes, and ideals, and live them, during this difficult experience.

 Additionally, you can try:

-• Asking if it may help to re-phrase, or change the way you communicate or think about your ideals.
+• Asking if it may help to re-phrase, or change the way you communicate or think about your ideas, since they are based on your own ideals.

 • Checking in later to reflect on what you’ve learned about living those ideals, including tips for respecting them in the future.